 1 red or orange bell pepper, roasted, seeded, peeled and diced

 Salt and freshly ground pepper

 1. Bring a large saucepan of salted water to a boil.
 Add the potatoes and cook over high heat until tender, about 9 minutes.
 Drain, gently shaking out the excess water.
 Spread on a baking sheet,to cool then place in a bowl and drizzle with two tablespoon of cider vinegar, cover with plastic wrap, and chill in the coldest part of refrigerator for 2 hours.

 2. Meanwhile, in a large bowl, whisk the yogurt with the mayonnaise until smooth.
-Add the mango, chile, ginger,shallots, and mint.
-Fold in the potatoes, season with salt and pepper and let chill, covered, for several hours for flavors to marry.
+Add the mango or apple, garlic, chile, ginger, roasted pepper, shallots, and mint or parsley.
+Fold in the potatoes, season with salt and pepper and let chill, covered, for several hours or overnight, to let the for flavors meld.

 3. Sprinkle with toasted, chopped cashews and serve.
 Can be refrigerated up to 2 or 3 days.

 Warm & Spicy Chile Lime Potato Lobster Salad

 Dressing adapted from Jean-Georges Vongerichten, with my revisions

 2 lbs red bliss or yukon gold potatoes, peeled and cut into 1-inch cubes

 1 lobster tail, cooked, shelled and cut into 1-inch pieces